erikJonsberg/vscode-md-editor/README.md

     Apple-->Cat;
 ```

 ...and so much more

-Have fun and happy marking down! 	:alien:
+Have fun and happy marking down! 🙀